Igigog/anomaly-modding-book/src/tutorials/quests/dialogues.md

 </string>
 ```

-Now, if you load your mod, you whould see an dialogue option for the barkeep in Rostok "Hy barkeep, I made my own dialogue." and he will answer "Very impressive."
+Now, if you load your mod, you should see an dialogue option for the barkeep in Rostok "Hy barkeep, I made my own dialogue." and he will answer "Very impressive."

 ## Chapter 3 : Advanced dialogue tree